Xbox Series X could be double the price of digital-only Xbox Lockhart

 Talk of such super-aggressive pricing strategy originated on the Beyond3D forums, where a tipster named Eastmen revealed that the Lockhart/Series S would be 'half the price of the Series X' and come in a small form factor.

-According to Eastman, Microsoft are "prepared" to price the fully specc'd, all-singing-all-dancing Xbox Series X from $400, meaning that the Lockhart/Series S could debut for as little as $200.
+According to Eastman, Microsoft are "prepared" to price the fully specc'd, all-singing-all-dancing Xbox Series X from $400 (about AU$600), meaning that the Lockhart/Series S could debut for as little as $200 (about AU$300).

 That may sound like an astonishingly low figure - and would surely undercut the price of the PS5 All Digital Edition - but console hardware is often sold at a loss in order to amass a large customer base.
 As with previous Xbox launches, Microsoft could quickly claw back any losses by taking a cut of software sales and Game Pass subscriptions.